Closing Date: 2nd May, 2026

 - Provide legal guidance on the design, implementation, and administration of health and welfare benefit plans, specifically New York State self-funded group health plans.

-- Ensure organizational compliance with ACA, HIPAA, COBRA, and other federal/New York State laws governing employee benefits programs.
+- Ensure organizational compliance with ACA, HIPAA, COBRA, and other federal/New York State laws governing employee health benefits programs.

 - Support audits and governmental inquiries from federal/New York State agencies.